marioangst/motifr/README.md

     [SESMotifAnalyser](https://gitlab.com/t.seppelt/sesmotifanalyser)
     Python framework written by Tim Seppelt to count multi-level network motifs, compare them to a baseline and much more.
-Only parts of of sesmotifanalyser are yet wrapped, so consult the python framework for additional functionality.
+Only parts of of SESMotifAnalyser are yet wrapped, so consult the python framework for additional functionality.

   - Contributions of edges to motifs: motifr further identifies and